nschan/nf-hrp/README.md

 This file is bundled in bin/, the respective conf files are in assets/, original here https://github.com/AndolfoG/HRP

+IPS2fpgGs.sh has been replaced with an R script that does the same, but is slower.
+It is easier for me to maintain R than bash, the overall approach is similar, keeping proteins based on the presence of NB and LRR domains, and adding in extra info based on Coil, RPW8 or TIR domains.
+The output from this script is a bit more informative, it retains which domains were found in the protein in `_NLR_table.tsv`, `_NLR_genes.tsv` contains only gene-id and classification.

 ## Changes compared to the original pipeline

 Subsetting of fasta files based on lists of gene IDs (input for step 4 and step 9) is done using seqtk.